 Kerry joined the English & Creative Writing Subject Area at Newman in September 2011.
 Before joining Newman, she worked as an Associate Lecturer at University of Portsmouth and a Temporary Lecturer in English at University of Southampton.
 She has a BA(hons) and a MA in Modern and Contemporary Literature from Loughborough University and was awarded a PhD from University of Southampton in 2011.
 Her research specialism is Post-war and Contemporary Women’s Writing and she is currently Chair of the Contemporary Women’s Writing Association and a volume editor for The Literary Encyclopedia.

 Kerry has published on Doris Lessing, R. D. Laing and anti-psychiatry; sex and censorship in post-war women’s writing; and post-war literature and food.
-She is currently working on the post-war writer Penelope Mortimer, as well as contemporary women’s short fiction and the short story cycle form.
+She is currently working on women’s short fiction and the short story cycle form.